 What is the Code of Conduct?

-In brief (there will be a more in-depth article coming in the next issue), the Code of Conduct has been introduced into contractual terms and conditions to drive high standards of ethical and professional behaviour and more effective and efficient delivery.
+In brief, the Code of Conduct has been introduced into contractual terms and conditions to drive high standards of ethical and professional behaviour and more effective and efficient delivery.
 Many of you will already have compliance with the Code written into your contractual agreements.

 Reports can be made anonymously and without fear of recrimination.
-Anyone working on DFID funded project can report the existence of possible illegal, unethical or improper conduct when normal channels of communication may have proved ineffective or inappropriate.
+Anyone working on FCDO funded projects can report the existence of possible illegal, unethical or improper conduct when normal channels of communication may have proved ineffective or inappropriate.
 Reports can be made about suspected:

 • Aid diversion